bailey27/cppcryptfs/README.md

 Performance
 ------
-Bellow are some benchmarks.
+Below are some benchmarks.
 The tests were conducted using the cygwin utilities under Windows 10 64-bit running on an Intel I5-4200U cpu with a Crucial M500 ssd.

 ```
 								cppcryptfs		native NTFS